Chart Color Schemes

 Health performance in Parkhurst - Kawana is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Multiple health conditions affect both younger and older age groups, with private health cover at 53% of the total population (~4,370 people), slightly higher than the average SA2 area.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 9.8% and 8.7% of residents respectively.
-However, 65.1% of residents report being completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-Working-age residents show a higher prevalence of chronic health conditions than average.
-The area has 15.8% of residents aged 65 and over (1,316 people), lower than the 20.4% in Rest of Qld.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.8 and 8.7% of residents, respectively, while 65.1% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+Working-age residents show an above average prevalence of chronic health conditions.
+The area has 15.8% of residents aged 65 and over (1,316 people), which is lower than the 20.4% in Regional Qld.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health